 Fulfilling The Law

-What does the Bible say about the fulfilling of the Law and when the new covenant is to take effect?
-It turns out that Scripture as a whole
+What does the Bible say about the fulfilling of the Law and when the New Covenant is to take effect?
+Scripture, as a whole,

 First of all, we see that Yeshua fulfilled the demand of the Law for perfect obedience (Galatians 3:10, John 8:29, John 8:46, 1 Peter 2:22, 2 Cor 5:21, Heb 4:15, 1 John 3:5).
 And in chapter 24 of Luke, when Yeshua first appeared to His disciples after His resurrection, He talks about having fulfilled the law :